 Reporting Child Abuse - Idaho

-Under Idaho law, certain individuals and professionals (including doctors and other health care professionals and employees, social workers, teachers, coroners, and day care personnel) or any other person with knowledge of or reason to believe a child is being abused or neglected are required to report such information immediately to the department of health and welfare or a law enforcement agency (city police, prosecuting attorney, state law enforcement, or the sheriff of any county).
+Under Idaho law, certain individuals and professionals (including doctors and other health care professionals and employees, social workers, teachers, coroners, and day care personnel) or any other person with knowledge of abuse or reason to believe a child is being abused or neglected, are required to report such information within 24 hours to the Department of Health and Welfare or a law enforcement agency (city police, prosecuting attorney, state law enforcement or the sheriff of any county).

 Abuse is defined to include any act or omission resulting in physical injury or death that is not accidental and sexual abuse or conduct with the child.